Frequently Asked Questions

 Further, If one day due to unforeseeable circumstances UpMarket was unable to continue to operate, under US regulations, Upmarket management LLC or other investment management affiliated entities, as the investment manager of the Access Funds, is required to find a replacement manager to take over the Access Funds' operations.
 Further, the replacement is required to be approved by the majority vote of the Limited Partners (investors) of each Access Fund.

 UpMarket was founded in 2019.
-Since then, we've helped hundreds of investors deploy over $100 million into private market investments.
+Since then, we've helped hundreds of investors deploy over $140 million into private market alternative investments.

 As explained in the answer to “Does UpMarket do anything to protect my investment?” in the Investment Offerings and Selection Process above, UpMarket protects your investment by making it a distinct legal entity beyond the reach of UpMarket creditors or claimants.
 If UpMarket were to go out of business, a replacement manager would be appointed to manage the Fund.